dotnet/docs-maui/docs/whats-new/dotnet-docs-maui-2022-05-01.md

 ---
-title: ".NET Multi-platform App UI (.NET MAUI) docs: What's new for May 1, 2022 - May 31, 2022"
+title: ".NET Multi-platform App UI (.NET MAUI) docs: What's new for May 2022"
-description: "What's new in the .NET Multi-platform App UI (.NET MAUI) docs for May 1, 2022 - May 31, 2022." ms.date: 06/09/2022
+description: "What's new in the .NET Multi-platform App UI (.NET MAUI) docs for May 2022." ms.date: 06/09/2022
 ---

-# .NET Multi-platform App UI (.NET MAUI) docs: What's new for May 1, 2022 - May 31, 2022
+# .NET Multi-platform App UI (.NET MAUI) docs: What's new for May 2022

-Welcome to what's new in the .NET Multi-platform App UI (.NET MAUI) docs from May 1, 2022 through May 31, 2022.
+Welcome to what's new in the .NET Multi-platform App UI (.NET MAUI) docs for May 2022.
 This article lists some of the major changes to docs during this period.

 ## Home